Best Cheap Health Insurance in Oregon (2026)

 Are health insurance rates going up in Oregon?

-Bronze plans rose by 11%, on average, and Gold plans got 10% more expensive, on average.
-Silver plans had the smallest average increase, at 6%.
-It's likely that health insurance will be even more expensive in 2026.
+Bronze plans rose by 11%, on average, and Gold plans got 7% more expensive, on average.
+Silver plans had the smallest average increase, at 5%.
+Since 2022, Silver plans have gotten 35% more expensive.

 Bronze